Research & Publications †

 Dr. Littner is board certified in pediatrics and neonatology through the Ministry of Health, State of Israel.
 He completed his undergraduate degree at Technion School of Medicine in Haifa Israel, and he earned his medical degree from Technion-Israel Institute of Technology, Faculty of Medicine, also in Haifa Israel.
 His post-graduate training includes a rotating internship and pediatric residency at Sourasky Medical Center in Tel Aviv Israel and a neonatal-perinatal fellowship at University Hospitals of Cleveland.

-Dr. Littner is a member of the Society of Pediatric Research, Society for Neuroscience, and the Research Society on Alcoholism.
+Dr. Littner is a member of the Society of Pediatric Research.
 He has published multiple research articles in peer-reviewed journals, as well as having contributed abstracts and presentations at a number of professional association meetings.
 He also has contributed to several text books.

 Cleveland Clinic physicians and scientists may collaborate with the pharmaceutical or medical device industries to help develop medical breakthroughs or provide medical expertise or education.
 Cleveland Clinic strives to make scientific advances that will benefit patient care and support outside relationships that promise public benefit.
 In order for the discoveries of Cleveland Clinic physicians' and scientists' laboratories and investigations to benefit the public, these discoveries must be commercialized in partnership with industry.
 As experts in their fields, Cleveland Clinic physicians and scientists are often sought after by industry to consult, provide expertise and education.

-As of 3/19/2013, Dr. Littner has reported no financial relationship with industry that is applicable to this listing.
-In general, patients should feel free to contact their doctor about any of the relationships and how the relationships are overseen by the Cleveland Clinic.
-To learn more about the Cleveland Clinic's policies on collaborations with industry and innovation management, go to our Integrity in Innovation page.
+As of 11/3/2015, Dr. Littner has reported no financial relationship with industry that is applicable to this listing.
+In general, patients should feel free to contact their doctor about any of the relationships and how the relationships are overseen by Cleveland Clinic.
+To learn more about Cleveland Clinic's policies on collaborations with industry and innovation management, go to our Integrity in Innovation page.

 Public Health Service-Reportable Financial Conflicts of Interest.
 Cleveland Clinic scientists and physicians engage in basic, translational and clinical research activities, working to solve health problems, enhance patient care and improve quality of life for patients.
 Interactions with industry are essential to bringing the researchers’ discoveries to the public, but can present the potential for conflicts of interest related to their research activities.
 Click here to view a listing of instances where Cleveland Clinic has identified a Public Health Service (PHS)-Reportable Financial Conflict of Interest and has put measures in place to ensure that, to the extent possible, the design, conduct and reporting of the research is free from bias. * Cleveland Clinic physicians and scientists subscribe to the guidance presented in the PhRMA Code on Interactions with Healthcare Professionals and the AdvaMed Code of Ethics on Interactions with Health Care Professionals.
 As such, gifts of substantial value are generally prohibited.